 Athletics Honors and Awards

 For more than a century, Sun Devil Athletics has achieved legendary success on and off the field.
-With 26 intercollegiate varsity sports and more than 650 student-athletes representing Arizona State University, Sun Devil Athletics today is a force that brings even greater attention to the country’s most innovative university (U.S. News & World Report, 2016, 2017, 2018, 2019, 2020, 2021), while also engaging the regional community through thousands of volunteer service hours.
+With 26 intercollegiate varsity sports and more than 650 student-athletes representing Arizona State University, Sun Devil Athletics today is a force that brings even greater attention to the country’s most innovative university (ASU is repeatedly ranked No. 1 nationally in innovation, sustainability and global impact), while also engaging the regional community through thousands of volunteer service hours.

-The 179 Sun Devil Olympians have represented 42 countries and competed or coached a total of 267 times.
-Twenty-seven current and former Sun Devils competed or coached in the 2016 Summer Games in Rio.
+The more than 180 Sun Devil Olympians have represented 42 countries and competed or coached a total of 267 times.
+Twenty-four current and former Sun Devils competed or coached in the 2024 Summer Games in Paris, earning nine Olympic medals.

 36 in the Hall